 If you require the need to have no distractions, find time when you have peace and quiet and are fully charged to do your journaling.
 This may only be before the family wakes in the morning or after they go to bed.
 Perhaps you will have to journal in the car between activities for your kids.
 Be intentional about creating a routine you can count on when you start to journal.

 Time may be a commodity, but there are ways to increase your journaling productivity.
 Reduce distractions, including unnecessary noises.
 Turn off the radio, or television or close your door.
 Go outside and listen to the sound of nature or turn on a fan or white noise device.
 Limit the number of people in your personal space and consider diffusing oils or having a scented candle burning.

 Do what comes naturally

 The best way to begin journaling is by doing what already comes naturally.
 If you love to write, get to it.
 If you are a list maker, start listing your thoughts down.
 If you are a talker and a runner, consider an audio journal that you can dictate into while you do double duty as you exercise.
 My newest App that I am crushing on at the moment is Lifelogs.
-Lifelogs allow you to use video or audio to record your thoughts, or go back and tell the story from your childhood to the present day.
+Lifelogs allows you to use video or audio to record your thoughts, or go back and tell the story from your childhood to the present day.
 Will I switch to totally this style of journaling?
-No... it's just adding something different in the way I express my thoughts and feelings.
+No... it's just adding something different to the way I express my thoughts and feelings.